Honoring the Contributions of Eileen Kowler: Eye Movements as Windows to the Mind

 Service on the SPC is an excellent way to develop a track record of community service and professional skills such as team-building, networking, project design and management.

-VSS seeks a diverse set of applicants, so that this committee can continue to represent young investigators at a variety of career stages, who study a variety of topics and who reside in different regions of the globe.
+VSS seeks applicants who are willing to represent young investigators at a variety of career stages, who study a variety of topics and who reside in different regions of the globe.
 Graduate students, even early in careers, are especially encouraged to apply.

-This year we are seeking two new postdoctoral representatives and one graduate-student representative.
+This year we are seeking one new postdoctoral representative and one graduate-student representative.

-In a single PDF file, labeled YOURLASTNAME_SPC2024, include the following:
+In a single PDF file, labeled YOURLASTNAME_SPC2025, include the following:

 Those who applied for an SPC slot last year are encouraged to resubmit this year if they are still a student or postdoctoral VSS member.